Technology & Innovation

 The workforce has been evolving and instead of a balance they now aim for integration.
-They blend different aspects of their life to create a coherent picture instead of creating a stark separation between each.
+They blend different aspects of their life to create a coherent picture instead of creating a stark separation between them.

 Technology obsoletion is also another driver of change in the HR set up.
 Most systems were created around cost efficiency, risk management & regulatory compliance.
-The shift has now become a driver for both employees as well as companies who are demanding change.
+The new set up, however, is shifting away from this leading both the employees as well as the companies to demand change.

 Blind screening via the integration of AI removes any cultural bias that may exist in the minds of the interviewer as well as save costs that incur in having to call each candidate and screen them later.

 All while tackling the issue of poor employee selection.
 This happens when the company forces a match that isn't meant for the company and doesn't align with the existing employees as well as the company values.
 This can seriously impact a fellow employee and create a hostile environment leading to a high turnover rate.